surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.47.0-rc.1 =

+(2017/10/03) The Block Filter Output (BFO) feature is now enabled when WPSSO applies the content filter.

 = 3.46.4 =

-(2017/10/02) Removed the debug status check from the WpssoRegister and WpssoCheck class constructs (the WpssoDebug is loaded later).
+(2017/10/02) Removed the debug status check from the WpssoRegister and WpssoCheck class constructs (the WpssDebug class is loaded after these two).

 = 3.46.3 =

-(2017/10/02) Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks.
+(2017/10/02) Added a Block Filter Output (BFO) feature (disabled by default) to monitor the content filter and fix incorrectly coded filter hooks.
 The "Apply Content Filters" option is now enabled by default.

 = 3.46.2 =